roverbird/plotly_semascope/README.md

 ## index.html Overview

-The `index.html` file serves as the entry point for the Semascope Online Text Visualization App.
+The `index.html` file serves as the entry point for the [Semascope 👁️ Online Text Visualization App](https://textvisualization.app/).
 This HTML file integrates the necessary styles, scripts, and components to create an interactive and visually engaging environment for exploring textual data.

 Key Features: